Wanderings and Wanderings

 “The sun was sinking just behind it.
 Magnified across the distance by the horizontal light, it stood out against the sun, was exactly contained within the circle of the disk, the handles, the tongue, the share, black against the molten red.
 There it was, heroic in size, a picture writing on the sun.”

-(Don’t forget.
-All written content is copywritten.
-If you decide to share a poem, please give credit to the proper author.)
+If you decide to share a poem, please give credit to the proper author.

 Great description of poetry – thanks for putting words to it.
 You’ve captured what I feel, that poems capture fleeting moments, images, creating unique containers for unique perspectives.
 Fleeting, all.